What to do when a death occurs

 Where the death was sudden, unexpected, or the patient’s stay in hospital has been less than 24 hours, Doctors may not be able to issue a MCCD.
 There are specific circumstances when the Doctor is required by law to report the death to the Coroner.
 The Coroner is usually a Doctor or lawyer who has a legal responsibility for establishing the time, date, place, and cause of death and also any circumstances that may have contributed to the death.

 The Coroner is an independent judicial office holder, appointed and paid by the relevant local authority (Kent County Council).

 A Doctor may report the death to a Corner if the:

-If the Coroner is involved, the funeral may be delayed until they have finished their investigations.
+If the Coroner is involved, the funeral must be delayed until they have finished their investigations.
 The Coroner’s Officer will liaise directly with the next of kin, who will be informed of the necessary procedures.

 Please note that if the death has been reported to a Coroner, Registration may not take place until the Coroner gives permission.